noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - leader (server): server agent responsible for cluster mgmt
 - follower (server): server agent that isnt the leader
 - client agent: agent running clinet mode: the deployer
-- job specification: aka jobspec; schema for nomad jobs
+- job specification: aka jobspec; conf for nomad jobs
 - job: one/more task groups with one/more tasks
-- task group: set of tasks that must run together
+- task group: set of tasks that must run on the same machine
 - task: smallest unit of work in nomad, executed by task drivers
 - task driver: means of executing a task, e.g. docker
 - allocation: mapping between a task group in a job and a client node, created by server agents to assign jobs to client agents